 Henry Fonda turned down the role of Howard Beale, saying that it was "too hysterical."
 Glenn Ford and George C. Scott did also.
 Although William Holden turned it down, he was cast in the other male lead and was nominated for Best Actor along with Peter Finch.

-To celebrate Faye Dunaway's first Oscar victory, husband-to-be photographer Terry O'Neill arranged to meet her at the Beverly Hills Hotel at 6:30 am the morning after the Academy Awards for a photo shoot.
+To celebrate Faye Dunaway's first Oscar victory, husband-to-be photographer Terry O'Neill arranged to meet her at the Beverly Hills Hotel at 6:30 the morning after the Academy Awards, for a photo shoot.
 What transpired was the famous image of a listless Dunaway, reclining beside the tranquil hotel swimming pool with her Oscar statuette standing upright on the table beside her.
 Thrown in for good measure were various newspapers scattered on the ground and table, the headlines of which mostly echoed the previous night's festivities.
-Dunaway had not slept since her win and so appears totally fatigued, prompting O'Neill to title his photograph "The Morning After" shot.
+Dunaway had not slept since her win, and so appears totally fatigued, prompting O'Neill to title his photograph "The Morning After" shot.

-According to Shaun Considine, the author of "Mad As Hell: The Life and Work of Paddy Chayefsky", George C. Scott was offered the role of Howard Beale but declined without reading the script, apparently due to his having once been offended by director Sidney Lumet.
+According to Shaun Considine, the author of "Mad As Hell: The Life and Work of Paddy Chayefsky", George C. Scott was offered the role of Howard Beale, but declined without reading the script, apparently due to his having once been offended by Director Sidney Lumet.
 Whatever happened, exactly, the hatchet must have been buried at some time, as Scott made his final feature film appearance in the Lumet-directed Gloria (1999).